 We often refer to weeds as “understorey plants” and consider management of them as one of the key parts of fruit tree care.

-If you look really hard at the photo below you’ll see that in amongst the riot of greenery, there’s some almond trees!
+If you look really hard at the photo below you’ll see that in amongst the riot of greenery, there are some almond trees.
 Hmmm, this is taking understorey to the next level – it’s almost become the overstorey!

 One of the major ways that organic gardens and farms differ from those that use chemicals like herbicides is that we appreciate the many benefits that weeds can provide.

 Unfortunately, in many gardens, it’s still routine to use herbicides to kill every weed in sight.
 This is a terrible pity, as it can do quite a bit of damage to the ecosystem (not to mention the now well-known risks to human health).

 On farms, this is because monoculture systems that rely on artificial inputs like fertilisers see growing anything other than the target crop as a disadvantage.

 In gardens, it’s often simply a case of misinformation or the desire for a “tidy” garden.

 Why we never recommend herbicides

 We reckon killing weeds completely misses the point of creating a complex and diverse habitat.

 It also ignores the many environmental benefits of weeds.
 The primary one is the fact that their roots talk to each other and even swap genetic material, as explained by Dr. Christine Jones in this fascinating masterclass.